-A draft technical work plan for southern longline harvest strategy development is presented within this paper for SC14 discussion.
+A draft technical work plan for southern longline harvest strategy development, along with recommendations to SC14 after each key section herein.
+SC14 discussed these issues, and raised the following recommendations for and requests of WCPFC15:

-We invite WCPFC-SC14 to:
+SC14 recommended that WCPFC15 use this working paper to inform development of the Roadmap for improving south Pacific albacore management and requested guidance from WCPFC15 on:

--) Endorse the primary focus on empirical-based estimation methods, using CPUE as the biomass signal, with a secondary focus on model-based approaches, initially on a simple surplus production model; -) Endorse the use of longline CPUE as the primary estimation method information source, and noting the suggested required criteria described herein, discuss candidate 'reference' longline fleets that may provide input CPUE series; - Note the need to document CPUE index inputs and manipulations (e.g. standardisation settings, if needed), and the approach used to calculate values input to the harvest control rule (e.g. single value, average or trend, and over which period (e.g. last X years)); - Request guidance from WCPFC15 on 1) the south Pacific albacore fisheries to be controlled (e.g. longline and troll) and 2) the potential management control for the fisheries (e.g. through catch, fishing effort, etc.); -) Note the need for ongoing review of monitoring strategy requirements as the harvest strategy develops, and for ongoing efforts to gather key economic data on the southern longline fishery; -) Discuss and endorse the proposed outline work plan for development of scientific aspects of a south Pacific albacore harvest strategy.
+- 1) the south Pacific albacore fisheries to be included in the MSE (e.g. longline and troll); and - 2) the potential management control method for the fisheries (e.g. through catch, fishing effort, etc.).

+SC14 also recommended that WCPFC15 note the need for ongoing review of monitoring strategy requirements as the harvest strategy develops, ongoing efforts to gather key economic data on the southern longline fishery, and endorse the proposed work plan for development of scientific aspects of a south Pacific albacore harvest strategy.

-2. INTRODUCTION
+2. Introduction